avine/formation-angular-base/doc/course/public/13_more_on_components.md

 <!-- separator-vertical -->

-## Appendix - Component view encapsulation 3/3
+## More on Components - View encapsulation 3/3

 - If needed, use `ViewEncapsulation.None` to disable component's encapsulation
 - Then, all styles defined in the component are global and can therefore affect the entire page